philc/textmatevim/README.markdown

 When you're done hacking, send a pull request on Github.
 Feel free to include a change to the credits with your patch.

 Read [DEVELOPERS.markdown](https://github.com/philc/textmatevim/blob/master/DEVELOPERS.markdown) for more information about hacking and debugging TextMateVim.
+There is a list of some bigger projects [on the wiki](https://github.com/philc/textmatevim/wiki).

 Release notes
 -------------